Simplyalex99/EECSCalculator/README.md

 ### To-do:
-Improve the structure of the code and visual aspects of the extension's UI.
+Improve structure of code for maintainability.

 ### Special thanks:
 To all those who helped!